 Project will be awarded 5 points for a match commitment from 21-29.99%.
 Project will be awarded 10 points for a match commitment from 30-39.99%.
 Project will be awarded 15 points for a match commitment from 40-49.99%.
-Project will be awarded 20 points for a match commitment of 50% or higher.

-Criterion #10 - Recent Recreational Trails Program Grants
+Criterion #10 - Recent Motorized Trail Grants

-Has your agency received a Recreational Trails (RTP) Grant from GADNR in the past ten years?
+Has your agency received grant funding from GADNR for a motorized trail in the past ten years?

-Project will be awarded 20 points if the Applicant has not received a RTP grant from GADNR in the past ten years.
+Project will be awarded 20 points if the Applicant has not received grant funding from GADNR for a motorized trail within the past ten years.